Enterprise Agreement

 • Monitor renewal timelines and price lock expirations

-• Implement strong SAM/FinOps oversight
+• Implement strong SAM and FinOps oversight

 Real-World Observations from SAMexpert Clients